mrvoh/HA-CapsNet/README.md

 Export both the encoder and the word mapping to this repo and be sure to set ```preload_word_to_idx = true```.

 ## To create document encodings
+In the [paper](https://arxiv.org/abs/1710.09829) on the first practical application of Capsule Networks the authors use reconstruction loss as a regularization method.
+An additional decoder is trained along with the network to reconstruct the original input (MNIST images) from the capsule with the highest activation.
+The distance between the reconstruction and the original image is then taken as a basis for the reconstruction loss.
+In this work we attempt to generalize this approach to the NLP domain by using a finetuned ULMFiT model to create the "base encoding" of a document to compute this loss against.
+This encoding is created by running the whole document through the model and concatenating a max-pool and average-pool of the encodings of all words.
+For a more elaborate explanation of the reconstruction loss we refer to the original paper.

+Creation of the document encodings is a time consuming task, but only has to be done once per dataset/ULMFiT model combination.
+This process is started by setting ```create_doc_encodings = true```.
+The scale/discount factor of this loss is altered by ```lambda_reg_caps ```.

 # Hyperparameter optimization